HeroesToolChest/HeroesDataParser/README.md

         --overwrite             Allow the created file to overwrite an existing file --no-indent             Disable indentation in output JSON files
 ```
-The data file does not need to contain the gamestring properties.
-If it already contains the gamestring properties, they will be overwritten.
+If the data file already contains the gamestring properties, they will be overwritten.

 The `heroesVersion`, `hdpVersion`, and `mapName` properties must match between the data file and the gamestring file.